Aldrich sexual assault scandal hits home far from Blackhawks | WTOP News

 When he returned again in late 2012, his uncle, an assistant coach at Houghton High, asked Markham if he’d be interested in having Brad Aldrich work with the players.

 The younger Aldrich had worked as a substitute teacher while a student at Northern Michigan University, simultaneously coaching youth travel hockey teams.
-He also had worked as a video intern for San Jose’s NHL franchise.
+He also had worked as a video intern for San Jose’s NHL franchise, before joining the Blackhawks.

 “I had known Brad since he was a little kid,” Markham said, “So I figured how awesome for us that we have a Stanley Cup-winning coach that’s going to be in town and will help us out.”

-Months later, Brad Aldrich was charged with sexually assaulting a Houghton players after a party.
+Months after his return, Brad Aldrich was charged with sexually assaulting one of Houghton’s players after a party where teens had been drinking alcohol.
 He pleaded guilty to fourth-degree criminal sexual assault and was sentenced to nine months in jail.

+The Michigan Amateur Hockey Association said Aldrich was a volunteer coach with Marquette Junior Hockey Corp. from 2001 to 2005.
+MAHA said it had not received any complaints or reports of misconduct by Aldrich.

 A former Houghton player, who spoke to the AP on condition of anonymity because of the sensitivity of the situation, said many people in the community “just want to move on from it, pretend it didn’t happen, because it’s embarrassing.”

-“The Blackhawks gave Mr. Aldrich the actual Stanley Cup to take to Houghton to show it off,” attorney Susan Loggans wrote to the team’s lawyers.
+“The Blackhawks gave Mr. Aldrich the actual Stanley Cup to take to Houghton to show it off,” attorney Susan Loggans wrote in a letter to the team’s lawyers.
 “The Cup was inscribed with Mr. Aldrich’s name.
 Standing alone, this communication vouches for Mr. Aldrich’s suitability as a coach.”

-Aldrich’s name was marked over last year after Blackhawks owner Rocky Wirtz wrote to the Hall of Fame, calling Aldrich’s behavior “unforgivable.”
+Aldrich’s name on the Cup was marked over last year after Blackhawks owner Rocky Wirtz wrote to Hall of Fame chairman Lanny McDonald, calling Aldrich’s behavior “unforgivable” and saying the team made a mistake by submitting his name.

-A law firm hired by the Blackhawks found that franchise leaders largely ignored Beach’s allegations.
-Aldrich told investigators the encounter was consensual.
+The law firm hired by the Blackhawks found that franchise leaders largely ignored Beach’s allegations.
+Aldrich told investigators that the encounter was consensual.

 Wirtz, 69, ended up apologizing for his reaction later in the night.